Step 1 – Organize Pre-Arrival Immigration Details

 When applying for your student visa, bring the following items:

 - Proof of Adequate Financial Support – Bank documents showing you or your sponsor has the financial ability to cover your educational and living expenses during the period of your studies.
-For correct amounts, see the Certificate of Finances (PDF).
+Refer to your I-20 “Financials” section for estimates of the cost for 9 months (1 academic year) at Valpo.

 - Passport – Valid for at least six months after your intended date of entry into the United States.